carlubian/Palantir/README.md

 Palantir is divided into the following layers:

-- Layer 1 (TBD): A sentiment analysis model that scores each incoming message in the conversation.
+- Layer 1 (TBD): Queries a sentiment analysis model that scores each incoming message in the conversation.
-- Layer 2 (IMES): A LLM model that generates hypothesis based on a fragment of conversation.
+- Layer 2 (IMES): Queries an LLM model that generates hypothesis based on a fragment of conversation.
-- Layer 3 (TBD): A series of LLM models in parallel that "play" a role and decide how they feel about the previous hypothesis.
+- Layer 3 (TBD): Queries a series of LLM models in parallel that "play" a role and decide how they feel about the previous hypothesis.

 ## Layer 2: IMES